 Skip to content

-Retrofitting a Didcot home to be warm and comfortable all year round
+Retrofitting a Didcot home to be warm and cosy

 About the home

-Heather and Paul’s home is a 1930s/40s semi-detached property in East Hagbourne, Didcot.
-It has a modern two-storey extension built in 2012, where the kitchen and master bedroom are.
+Heather and Paul live in a charming 1930s/40s semi-detached home in East Hagbourne, Didcot.
+The house features a modern two-storey extension, built in 2012, with the kitchen and master bedroom situated in this new section.

 Motivations for the retrofit